hkennyv/mqtt-debugger/README.md

 author(s): khuynh, rokamura

 ## Description
 A simple react web app used for debugging mqtt communication.
+I initially made this to communicate and debug with my esp32 mcu.
 It is built using [create-react-app](https://github.com/facebook/create-react-app) and uses the [paho.mqtt.javascript](https://github.com/eclipse/paho.mqtt.javascript) library.

 ![app](assets/app.png)
 ![terminal](assets/terminal.png)